• Here is the complete Soundplant v.50.7 User Manual. Many of the answers to the FAQs below can be found in the Manual in more detail.

 Why do MP3s not loop well and have extra silence added?

 • This is a limitation in the MP3 format (known as encoder delay/zero padding) and not a bug in Soundplant.
 MP3 was not designed to be a gapless format, and MP3 encoders add a few milliseconds of silence to the audio as part of the encoding process.
 Normally it's not noticeable but if you try to loop a short sound as an MP3 there will be an audible gap in the loop.
 To work around this, either use Soundplant's offset controls to trim out the silence, or use a different format to save sounds that require millisecond-perfect looping.

 Can I save a Soundplant keymap file on a Mac and then open it in Windows?
 Can I save a keymap on Windows and then open it on a Mac?

 • Yes, keymap files are cross-platform, just remember to keep the needed sound files with the .keymap as audio data is not saved in keymap files.
-Note that you can use the "save keymap with sounds" function to conveniently package a keymap and all of its sounds in a folder making it easier to transfer the keymap between different computers.
+Note that you can use the save with sounds function to conveniently package a keymap and all of its sounds into a single folder making it easier to transfer the keymap between different computers.

-Can I use a single key to play more than 1 sound?
+Can I use a single key to trigger more than 1 sound simultaneously?

 Is there a Linux version of Soundplant?